martinhulenyi/martinhulenyi.github.io/_ongoing_work/01_borders_enlargement_jmp.md

 - Insignificant overall effect, but negative effect for urban NMS municipalities near borders with EU15 and positive impact on both sides of NMS–NMS borders (2004 enlargement).
 - Urban municipalities in 2004 and 2007 NMS near EU15 borders possibly benefited from pre-enlargement liberalization.
 - The impact of enlargement might be also conditional on market access, population size of the urban municipalities and physical geography.

+## References
+Brakman, S., Garretsen, H., van Marrewijk, C., and Oumer, A. (2012).
+The border population effects of eu integration.
+Journal of Regional Science, 52(1):40–59.

+Brülhart, M., Carrère, C., and Robert-Nicoud, F. (2018).
+Trade and towns: Heterogeneous adjustment to a border shock.
+Journal of Urban Economics, 105:162–175.

+Callaway, B. and Sant’Anna, P. H. (2021).
+Difference-in-differences with multiple time periods.
+Journal of Econometrics, 225(2):200–230.

+Fantechi, F. and Fratesi, U. (2023).
+Border effects on firm’s productivity: The role of peripherality and territorial capital.
+Papers in Regional Science, 102(3):483–507.

+Li, X., Zhou, Y., Zhao, M., and Zhao, X. (2020).
+A harmonized global nighttime light dataset 1992–2018.
+Scientific data, 7(1):168.

+McCallum, J. (1995).
+National borders matter: Canada-US regional trade patterns.
+The American Economic Review, 85(3):615–623.

+Mitze, T. and Breidenbach, P. (2024).
+The complex regional effects of macro-institutional change: Evidence from EU enlargement over three decades.
+Review of World Economics, pages 1–33.

+Redding, S. J. and Sturm, D. M. (2008).
+The costs of remoteness: Evidence from German division and reunification.
+American Economic Review, 98(5):1766–97.